SuppliedOrange/InactivityMonitor/README.md

 + Done!
 Every time you start your computer, the inactivity monitor will run

+## Komorebi Integration

+If you use [Komorebi](https://github.com/LGUG2Z/komorebi) on your system, you can turn `KOMOREBI_INTEGRATION_ENABLED` to `True`.
+This adds an additional criteria where if you switch to a blank workspace and stay there for too long, it assumes inactivity.

 ## Credits

 + The `character.png` comes from [dinopixel.com](https://dinopixel.com/guess-the-character-from-just-black-and-white-color-pixel-art-10625) and the author is [Squidgril202](https://dinopixel.com/user/squidgril202).
 You may not use this character anywhere without explicit permission from the owner, and the license of this repo does not cover it.